larzarisn/Design_Tech_2024/readme.md

 Open Command prompt or Terminal depending on which operating system you use.

-Navigate to the location of these files on your computer
+Navigate to the location of these files on your computer:

+(On windows to navigate in the command prompt, use "cd {folder name}" to move between folders, "cd .." to go back a folder and "dir" to list folders you can navigate to.)

 You can then run the code using:
 ```bash